MicrosoftDocs/azure-docs/articles/security-center/defender-for-cloud-introduction.md

 ### Cloud security posture management (CSPM)

 Defender for Cloud's CSPM features include secure score, detection of security misconfigurations in your Azure machines, asset inventory, and more.
-Use these tools to identify and perform the hardening tasks recommended as security best practices and implement them across your machines, data services, and apps.
-Use these CSPM features to  and track.
+Use these tools to identify and do the hardening tasks that are recommended as security best practices.

-When you open Defender for Cloud for the first time, it'll help you secure your environment as follows:
+When you open Defender for Cloud for the first time, it will help you secure your environment as follows:

 1. **Generate a secure score** for your subscriptions based on an assessment of your connected resources compared with the guidance in [Azure Security Benchmark](/security/benchmark/azure/overview).
 Use the score to understand your security posture, and the compliance dashboard to review your compliance with the built-in benchmark.
 When you've enabled the enhanced security features, you can customize the standards used to assess your compliance, and add standards such as NIST and Azure CIS.

 1. **Provide hardening recommendations** based on any identified security misconfigurations and weaknesses.
-Use these security recommendations to strengthen the security posture of your organization's Azure, hybrig, and multi-cloud resources.
+Use these security recommendations to strengthen the security posture of your organization's Azure, hybrid, and multi-cloud resources.

 ### Cloud workload protection (CWP)

-Defender for Cloud offers security alerts powered by [Microsoft Threat Intelligence](https://go.microsoft.com/fwlink/?linkid=2128684) and a range of advanced, intelligent, protections for your workloads.
+Defender for Cloud offers security alerts that are powered by [Microsoft Threat Intelligence](https://go.microsoft.com/fwlink/?linkid=2128684).
+It also includes a range of advanced, intelligent, protections for your workloads.
 The workload protections are provided through Microsoft Defender plans specific to the types of resources in your subscriptions.
 For example, you can enable **Microsoft Defender for Storage** to get alerted about suspicious activities related to your Azure Storage accounts.

 ## Azure, hybrid, and multi-cloud protections

 Because Defender for Cloud is an Azure-native service, many Azure services are monitored and protected without necessitating any deployment.

-When necessary, Defender for Cloud can auto provision a Log Analytics agent to gather security related data.
-For Azure machines, this is handled directly.
-For hybrid and multi-cloud environments, this is done with the help of [Azure Arc](https://azure.microsoft.com/services/azure-arc/).
+When necessary, Defender for Cloud can auto provision a Log Analytics agent to gather security-related data.
+For Azure machines, provisioning is handled directly.
+For hybrid and multi-cloud environments, it's  done with the help of [Azure Arc](https://azure.microsoft.com/services/azure-arc/).

-To extend protection to on-premises machines, deploy and enable Defender for Cloud's enhanced security features.
-Learn more in [Add non-Azure machines with Azure Arc](quickstart-onboard-machines.md#add-non-azure-machines-with-azure-arc).

 ### Azure-native protections